lrhn/platform.dart/migration-guide.md

 # Migration guide

-This migration guide details how to migrate from from earlier Dart platform APIs in `package:platform` version 3.x to, and in `dart:io`, to `package:platform` version 4.x.
+This migration guide details how to migrate to `package:platform` version 4.x, from earlier Dart platform APIs located in:

+  - `dart:io`
+  - `package:platform` version 3.x
+  - `package:os_detect`

 ## From `package:platform` version 3.x